Lexus GX vs LX

-The 2020 base GX 460 model offers NuLuxe® leatherette seat trim, a dual-zone automatic climate control system, 10-way power-adjustable front seats with lumbar support and driver-seat memory settings.
+The 2021 base GX 460 model offers NuLuxe® leatherette seat trim, a dual-zone automatic climate control system, 10-way power-adjustable front seats with lumbar support and driver-seat memory settings.
 The 8-inch touchscreen infotainment system with Siri® Eyes Free and Bluetooth connectivity is a little dated, but does the job.

 The GX 460 Premium and GX 460 Luxury add features like pure leather interior upholstery, 2nd-row captain’s chairs, a wood and leather-trimmed dashboard and center console, heated and ventilated front seats, an upgraded three-zone automatic climate control system, and much more.

-The 2020 Lexus LX is offered in LX 570 Two-Row or LX 570 Three-Row models, both of which are similarly equipped.
+The 2021 Lexus LX is offered in LX 570 Two-Row or LX 570 Three-Row models, both of which are similarly equipped.
 Their standard 12.3-inch touchscreen and optional heads up display give the LX a big technological edge over the GX.

 Other features include a standard semi-aniline perforated leather-trimmed interior with exotic wood trim, a 14-way power-adjustable driver’s seat with power lumbar and driver memory settings, a four-zone automatic climate control system, a standard heated wood- and leather-trimmed steering wheel and an available cool box in the center console.

 The average buyer looking for a true Lexus 7-seater 4×4 and not a regular Crossover SUV will want to start by looking into the GX.
-It’s rugged, decently specced and the much more affordable.
+It’s rugged, decently specced and much more affordable.